Services for Law Faculty

 At the end of each semester, the Library solicits from faculty members copies of exams to include in the past exam collection made available to students on e-reserves.

-The exhibit case on the second floor of the law school highlights faculty writings.
+The exhibit case on the ground floor of the law school highlights faculty writings.
 Please send copies of article reprints, books, and other publications for inclusion in the display to Jennifer Gross (firstname.lastname@example.org; 895-2408).

 The Library welcomes donations of books, journals, archival materials, and ephemera from faculty members.